ceilidemo/ToBEE_OrNot_ToBEE/README.md

 (That is the question...) 🐝🐝🐝🐝🐝

-Open the .rmd file and get going!
+Recommendation: clone/download this repo and open the .Rproj file in RStudio.
+Follow the directions in the .rmd and get playing!